cssmh/web-app/README.md

 6. **Optimizations:**
    - Performance enhancements through code optimization.
-   - **Efficient state management and caching** using React Query, enabling infinite scrolling and optimized data fetching.
+   - **Efficient state management and caching** using React Query and optimized data fetching.

 ## Packages Used